 So when it comes to cleaning excess paint off your palette, there are several ways to do it:

-- Wipe off any excess wet paint with soap and water
+- Wipe off any excess wet paint with a paper towel and clean with soap and water

-- Soak any dried paint in water and remove once it “puckers”
+- Soak any dried paint in warm water and remove once it “puckers”